Why scuba buddy checking is important and how to remember what to check using an acronym or mnemonic

 The second step of the BWRAF pre-dive safety check is to check your buddy’s weights and weight belt and for them to check yours.
-Make sure the safety check includes looking at the quick release to ensure that it is fully closed so neither of your weight belts come loose on the dive.
+Make sure the safety check includes looking at the quick release.
+This ensures that it’s fully closed so neither of your weight belts come loose on the dive.

 If you or your buddy is using a BCD with integrated weights, make sure you know how to release the weights in an emergency.
-In both case you both must make sure the weight pouches are properly secured.
+In both cases both must make sure the weight pouches are properly secured.

 Step 3: R-Releases and clips